Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 By the time the sun was low on the horizon, the walls were on, and the roof was hauled into place by a trio of Ten’Gewek hanging onto the frame with their feet.
 By sunset, it was finished.

 Ukusevi sampled her first "beer" shortly thereafter, which she sipped cautiously while all around her the crates and boxes full of food and books were moved into the new shelter and stored safely on pallets.
 The drink was crisp, bitter, and so cold that water condensed out of the air to bead on the bottle.
-A strange, alien taste and not entirely pleasant… but she enjoyed it nonetheless.
-She couldn’t remember ever exerting herself so hard in her life, and she knew her whole body would be complaining in the morning…
+A strange, alien taste and not entirely pleasant... but she enjoyed it nonetheless.
+She couldn’t remember ever exerting herself so hard in her life, and she knew her whole body would be complaining in the morning...

 But for the moment, she could bask in the feeling of accomplishment, and enjoy the cool air, the cold drink, and the sense of moving forward.
-Her life had hitherto been one of *waiting.* Now… Well, now it felt like she had a hand in her destiny.
+Her life had hitherto been one of *waiting.* Now...
+Well, now it felt like she had a hand in her destiny.
 There was much more work to do, but soon...

 Soon, they would be ready to receive the first wave of emigrants.